Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "They said that?"
 Lawrence asked.
 "How did you actually meet them?"

-"So… after examining that… tank, crawler thing, we wandered into the woods to look around.
+"So... after examining that... tank, crawler thing, we wandered into the woods to look around.
 Now at that point, it was just us out there," Allison indicated Julian and herself.
 "Xiù was back on the ship, watching our suit sensors for us, and a whole bunch of heat signatures just suddenly surrounded us, quiet as a mouse.
 We didn’t hear *anything."*

 "Xiù spotted those heat signatures literally at the last second," said Julian.
-"I asked Allison to turn on her tactical flashlight and…we met the People.
+"I asked Allison to turn on her tactical flashlight and... we met the People.
 With spears pointed right at us.
 Turns out their village was high up in a little valley on the mountain, which had made it impossible to see from orbit."

 "Scary moment," Allison recalled.
 "I really thought it was gonna go bad."